younes3334/Stellar_trading_bot/README.md

 **PS** : It still under contstruction.

-Feel free to use it as you pleasur ! :)
+Feel free to use it as you pleasure ! :)